hexbatch/apple-core/v1/docs/core/step-7-sets/set-api.md

 listing sets, without filters, will show all sets the user can write to and alter other filters: by set definition token type, or its attributes. use the search api for set contents

+When removing parent child relationship, or links, the caller can elect to keep former parent/child/linkee tokens in the sets, otherwise will be removed